sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 del csv_directory, file_counts, total_rows, file, file_name, rows_count

 ```
 After this step, each inspected data file is appended and cleaned for translation.
-See **LINK** to view this code.
+See [here](https://github.com/sufiyan-syed0921/market-validation-fsy/blob/main/code/Honeycomb_reviews_processing_082425.ipynb) to view the full code.

 ### Translate any non-english reviews to english